 #6 Submitting your application via the IDV UKVCAS app

-The final step is to submit the application via the IDV UKVCAS app.
+The final step is to apply to the IDV UKVCAS app.

 This should only be done once have: